 (a) All monies received by or on behalf of the Fellowship shall be recorded and deposited in a Bank to be named by the Treasurer and approved by the Executive Committee.

-(b) All cheques issued on behalf of the Fellowship of $1000 or less shall require just one signature, and that signature to be that of one of the Executive Committee members (Chairperson, Vice-Chairperson, Secretary, Treasurer, Executive Director).
-Any cheques being issued over $1000 would continue to require the signatures of any two of the above officers.
+(b) All cheques issued on behalf of the Fellowship shall require just one signature, and that signature to be that of one of the Executive Committee members (Chairperson, Vice-Chairperson, Secretary, Treasurer, Executive Director) or the Administrative Assistant.
+Any cheques being issued over $1000 will require the prior approval of the Executive.

-- Head Office will be in the Province of Ontario.
+- The Head Office shall be in the Province of Ontario.